The Bankrate promise

 Fidelity and TD Ameritrade have some clear differences in the types of securities they allow you to invest in, and the latter is the clear winner in terms of sheer numbers.

-While Fidelity offers the standard range (stocks, ETFs, bonds, mutual funds and options), TD Ameritrade ups the ante with forex, futures and cryptocurrency trading, too.
+While Fidelity offers the standard range (stocks, ETFs, bonds, mutual funds and options), TD Ameritrade ups the ante with forex and futures, too.
 Those additional choices may appeal to traders looking to get into more esoteric corners of the market.

 That said, Fidelity’s selection will work well for nearly all investors looking for attractive returns.